The existence of a transverse universal knot

 More precisely, as we mentioned in Section \ref{sec:arcs-gammai-definition}, the arcs $\gamma_i$ are constructed from the $\alpha_i$ arcs after doing surgery along the $\beta_i$ loops.
 This implies that $\phi^{-1}(\gamma_i)$ is the surgery of $\phi^{-1}(\alpha_i)$ along $\phi^{-1}(\beta_i)$; where surgery means the same as before, but we now allow surgery along arcs (not just loops), which means that we have to remove neighborhoods on both ends of the arcs instead of just the base point.

 We already understand the set of arcs on $\phi^{-1}(\alpha_i)$ pretty well.
-We can identify the triple arcs just by looking at the $\{i, i+1\}$-subgraph of $G_m$.
-The isolated points of this graph correspond to arc components being mapped $1-1$ onto $\alpha_i$, and the other connected graphs components correspond to triple arcs; arcs that cover $3:1$ and onto $\alpha_i$ under $\phi$.
+We can identify the arcs from $\phi^{-1}(\alpha_i)$ with the connected components of the $\{i, i+1\}$-subgraph of $G_m$.
+The isolated points of this graph correspond to arc components being mapped $1-1$ onto $\alpha_i$, and the other connected graphs components correspond to what we will refer to as \emph{triple arcs}; arc components of $\phi^{-1}(\alpha_i)$ that cover $3:1$ onto $\alpha_i$ under $\phi$.